QuratulainAzhar22/flyrank-ml-work/README.md

 # FlyRank ML Internship — Applied Search Intelligence

-## Google Search Ranking & Content Refresh Prioritization
+## CTR Opportunity Prioritization

-A machine-learning project that turns anonymized Google Search performance data into a **ranked content-refresh queue**, helping SEO and content teams identify which pages deserve attention first.
+A machine-learning project that uses anonymized FlyRank Google Search performance data to identify and prioritize pages with potential click-through-rate (CTR) opportunities.

-The project follows a complete ML workflow:
+The project follows a reproducible search-intelligence workflow:

 **problem framing → data understanding → feature engineering → baseline → model training → validation → ranking → actionable recommendations**

-For V2, the project adds a **natural-language agent layer** that makes the generated ranking outputs easier to explore and understand through ordinary questions.
+For V2, the project adds a natural-language agent layer that makes the generated ranking outputs easier to explore and understand through ordinary questions.

 ---

-## 🎯 The Problem
+# 🎯 The Problem

-SEO and content teams can have thousands of pages competing for limited optimization time.
+Search and content teams may have many pages that receive search impressions but do not capture clicks at the same rate as other visible pages.

-The practical question is not simply:
+The practical question is:

-> "Which pages perform badly?"

-It is:

-> **"Which pages should we review and refresh first?"**
+> **"Which pages should we investigate first for potential CTR improvement?"**

-This project treats content refresh prioritization as a ranking/decision-support problem.
+This project treats CTR opportunity prioritization as a ranking and decision-support problem.

-Instead of manually inspecting pages one by one, the workflow uses search-performance signals to generate a prioritized review queue.
+Rather than attempting to predict Google's ranking algorithm or guarantee future traffic gains, the workflow identifies pages that appear to have potential click-capture opportunities based on the available search-performance signals.

+The goal is to help an SEO or content team decide where to focus investigation first.

-The system is designed to support human decision-making — not to replace SEO judgment or claim to predict Google's algorithm.
+The system is designed to support human decision-making — not replace SEO judgment or claim causal impact from a recommended change.

 ---